AlexKlick/SalarySight/README.md

-`salary`      | Integer    | Starting salary of the position `degree`      | String    | Poster's highest education `positionTitle`      | String    | Title of the position `state`      | String    | State in which the position was acquired `jobHuntDuration`      | Integer    | Length in time it took Poster to receive a position `gender`      | String  | Gender of Poster (Male, Female, Transgender, Non-binary/non-conforming, other, prefer not to say)
+`salary`      | Integer    | Starting salary of the position `degree`      | String    | Poster's highest education `positionTitle`      | String    | Title of the position `program`      | String    | Engineering program the Poster attended in school `state`      | String    | State in which the position was acquired `jobHuntDuration`      | Integer    | Length in time it took Poster to receive a position `gender`      | String  | Gender of Poster (Male, Female, Transgender, Non-binary/non-conforming, other, prefer not to say)